 Empidonax oberholseri

-Status: Rare regular spring migrant west.
+Status: Rare regular spring migrant west, rare casual west central.
 Uncommon regular fall migrant west and central.

 Later dates are 8 Jun 2015 Dawes Co, 14 Jun 2019 Sioux Co, and 15 Jun 2013 Scotts Bluff Co (Brogie 2014).

-There are 23 accepted Nebraska records, all since 2000; reports in eight of the last 10 years (2013-2022) suggest this species is a regular spring migrant in the western Panhandle.
 It breeds fairly commonly as a disjunct population in the Black Hills of South Dakota (Tallman et al 2002, Drilling et al 2018).
-The three Jun records cited below suggest breeding might not be unexpected on the Pine Ridge.
+The three Jun records cited above (“Later dates”) suggest breeding might not be unexpected on the Pine Ridge.

 Fall: Aug 24, 24, 25 <<<>>> Sep 20, 20, 20